Grimface/galaxy-ttrpg/scratchpad.md

 - You have a [_thing_].
 When applicable, it adds +1 to [_stat_] and [_stat_].
 - When you do [_specialty_], mark XP.
 - Add +1 to [_stat_].

+Based on that, the __Amped Reflexes__ move above might look more like
+- [ ] __Amped Reflexes__.
+Your bio-engineering means you can often react without having to think about it.
+When you __Defy Danger__ to avoid a sudden hazard or suprise attack, roll with +1.